Afghan Girls Robotics Team

 The Afghan Girls Robotics Team, also known as the Afghan Dreamers, is an all-girl robotics team from Herat, Afghanistan, founded through the Digital Citizen Fund (DCF) in 2017 by Roya Mahboob and Alireza Mehraban.
 It is made up of girls between ages 12 and 18 and their mentors.
-Several members of the team were relocated to Qatar and Mexico following the fall of Kabul in August 2021.
+Several members of the team were relocated to Qatar and Mexico by humanitarian and tech entrepreneur Sarah Porter following the fall of Kabul in August 2021.
 A documentary film featuring members of the team, titled Afghan Dreamers, was released by MTV Documentary Films in 2023.

 Origins

 The Afghan Girls Robotics Team was co-founded in 2017 by Roya Mahboob, who is their coach, mentor and sponsor, and founder of the Digital Citizen Fund (DCF), which is the parent organization for the team.
 Dean Kamen was planning a 2017 competition in the United States and had recruited Mahboob to form a team from Afghanistan.
 Out of 150 girls, 12 were selected for the first team.
 Before parts were sent by Kamen, they trained in the basement of the home of Mahboob's parents, with scrap metal and without safety equipment under the guidance of their coach, Mahboob's brother Alireza Mehraban, who is also a co-founder of the team.